top of page

 How Digital Life Changes the Shape of Burnout

 Digital overload isn’t just about screen time volume.
 It’s about attention fragmentation.
-Every interruption—every ping, preview, or scroll—pulls the mind out of depth and into reactivity.
+The constant information flow from digital platforms—every interruption, ping, preview, or scroll—pulls the mind out of depth and into reactivity.
 The brain becomes efficient at switching but poor at settling.
 Focus becomes harder.
 Emotional regulation becomes thinner.
 Fatigue sets in without an obvious cause.

 Burnout, in this context, often doesn’t feel dramatic.
 It feels dull.
 Flat.
 Detached.
 People still function—but with less patience, less creativity, and less emotional availability than before.